 In 2015, Overwatch released to critical acclaim.
 The fun Team Fortress 2 inspired gameplay was engaging, and all the playable characters had that Blizzard charm to them.
 While the game has its questions when it comes to balance and updates, the colorful world, lore, and heroes are still top-notch.
 They drive Overwatch’s popularity and connect the fanbase to the game.
-Here are the top 5 Overwatch characters for each class of hero.
+Here are the best Overwatch characters for each class of hero.

 Baptiste is a field medic that used to work for the terrorist organization Talon.
 Since those days are gone, he focuses on keeping his teammates alive now with his healing grenades and burst fire from his gun.